tprrt/blog/content/2020-06-27_build-an-embedded-linux-in-fifteen-min.rst

 Introduction
 ============

-Since some years, I no longer built a embedded Linux without using a framework, like `Open Embedded`_ from the `Yocto`_ project.
+Since some years, I haven't built an embedded Linux without using a framework, like `Open Embedded`_ from the `Yocto`_ project.
 Then here, I wanted to make a guide to help you to build quickly, from "scratch" a very minimal embedded Linux to boot a target.
-The following examples have been writen to boot a virtual Qemu target but, they can be adapted to boot a real target.
+The following examples have been written to boot a virtual Qemu target but, they can be adapted to boot a real target.
-Moreover, the build environment will be boot strapped with a prebuilt cross-toolchain, I have chosen to use one provided by `Bootlin`_ and using glibc.
+Moreover, the build environment will be bootstrapped with a prebuilt cross-toolchain, I have chosen to use one provided by `Bootlin`_ and using glibc.

 Setup the environment
 =====================

-First, It is required to install the packages that are needed to install and use the cross-toolchain but also to compile the host tools and to provide Qemu:
+First, it is required to install the packages that are needed to install and use the cross-toolchain but also to compile the host tools and to provide Qemu:

 - The Ncurses libraries are only required to execute the command `make menuconfig`.
 - The certificates and wget will be used to download the prebuilt toolchain.
 - In the same way, git will be used to checkout the source of `Busybox`_ and `Linux`_.
-- The Qemu packages will be used to emulate systeme platform and to execute static binaries cross-compiled for aarch64 on the x86-64 host.
+- The Qemu packages will be used to emulate system platform and to execute static binaries cross-compiled for aarch64 on the x86-64 host.

 .. code-block:: bash